sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

 [ACCORDION-BEGIN [Step 3: ](Create Outbound Bindings and generate Metadata)]

+Now you need to choose your outbound topic like create, update, etc. And afterwards you can download the created `.json` file.
+This specification file contains all metadata of the event like how the payload looks like, what kind of types are there, etc.

   1. Search for **Enterprise Event Enablement** App and open it.

     ![app](3-1.png)